Travelport-Ukraine/tcp-api-docs/faq.md

 ### 3.When cached data is being refreshed? {#3}

-Cache data is being refreshed each time we receive search results from Travelport for aparticular point of sale and search query.
+Cache data is being refreshed each time we receive search results from Travelport for a particular point of sale and search query.

 Our data warehouse  updates instantly with each incoming search result from Travelport.
 So practically data updates thousands time in a second to ensure that you'll always have an access to the most up to date and fresh information.
 Meanwhile, in all can see an age of each particular search result `recordAgeInMs` field.
 This field shows you a how many milliseconds passed from the moment, when data has been received from Travelport servers.